temoorx/temoorx/readme.md

 ## 👨‍💻 About Me

-I'm a Flutter Developer passionate about delivering engaging and visually compelling applications with user-friendly interactions.
-With significant experience in UI/UX design and cross-platform mobile development, I strive to create delightful user experiences on both iOS and Android platforms using Flutter.
+I'm a Flutter mobile application developer passionate about delivering engaging and visually compelling applications with user-friendly interactions that drive business growth and improve user experience.
+Experienced in cross-platform mobile development using Flutter and native iOS development using SwiftUI.

 ## 🛠 Technologies & Tools